Business Risks

 Countermeasures

-The Daiwa House Group is working on measures to mitigate climate change and has laid down internal regulations and manuals on business continuity management, thereby taking precautions to enable swift and appropriate actions at the time of a natural disaster.
+The Daiwa House Group is engaged in climate change mitigation efforts and, at the same time, has established the “Regulations on Business Continuity in the Event of Natural Disaster” as part of its climate change adoption measures, and implements advance measures to ensure that responses to natural disasters can be carried out promptly and appropriately when they occur.
 To minimize the negative impact on business performance in the event of risk materialization, the Group has implemented various measures, including stockpiling food supplies, installing battery storage systems, establishing communication infrastructure through IP radio and satellite phones, deploying flood prevention equipment such as water barriers at company facilities and formulating business continuity plans across its supply chain.
-In addition, measures are being taken to prevent heat stroke, including the installation of outdoor rest areas (sunshades) and new air conditioning systems at production and construction sites, as well as support for heat stroke prevention equipment for subcontractors.
+In addition, the Company is also implementing measures to prevent heatstroke, including the installation of indoor and outdoor rest areas and body cooling equipment at production and construction sites, as well as the installation and expansion of air-conditioning equipment, and providing subsidies for heatstroke prevention items to partner companies.

 ⑮ Risks associated with epidemics